AlexEnCode/AlexEnCode/README.md

 <img src="areYou.png" />

 <br>
-Pick a slot if you'd like to chat about anything you are into !
+Click on the box below, and pick a slot if you'd like to chat about anything you are into !

 We could talk about Sci-fi books, interior design, indoor plants...
 Or even coding !